 Some women prefer to be completely aware of the procedure in order to consciously experience the abortion.
 This makes it easier for them to process the experience.
 Other women find it hard to be fully conscious, aware of all conversations and sounds.

 women still feel slight to moderate pain when the cervix is dilated.
-Since the rest of the uterus is not numbed, many women also experience pain during the aspiration and the
+In addition, since the rest of the uterus is not numbed, many women also experience pain during the aspiration and the

 - Being fully aware helps some women better process the experience